-However, the most important step is quickly approaching.
-Customer onboarding -- or a lack thereof -- can make or break your entire customer relationship.
-So, to lower the chance of that occurring, ensure that you’re always doing a thorough job of onboarding your customers.
+Customer onboarding — or a lack thereof — can make or break your entire relationship.
+So, to lower the chance of a crumbling customer relationship before it really begins, ensure that you’re always doing a thorough job of onboarding your customers.

 Customer onboarding is the process customers undergo post-purchase when acquainting themselves with their new product or service.
 This process is essential to the customer experience.

-According to Groove, 40-60% of software users will open new software once -- and only once.
-This is because, after purchasing a new product, customers can easily get confused and frustrated and, ultimately, give up on learning the ropes.
-This is what leads customers to churn; they purchase from you and then disappear forever.
+Of potential customers, 74% will find a new solution for their pain point if the onboarding process is too complicated, according to UserPilot.
+This is because, after purchasing a new product, customers can easily get frustrated and, ultimately, give up on learning the ropes.
+This is what leads customers to churn.

 Now that you know how important customer onboarding is, use the following checklist to ensure you never miss a step in educating your customer to the best of your ability.

-A 7-Step New Customer Onboarding Checklist to Use on Calls
+A 6-Step New Customer Onboarding Checklist to Use on Calls

 1. Record the customer's information.